Albert Pujols, Miguel Cabrera Named to MLB All-Star Roster as ‘Special Selections'

-Pujols, Cabrera named to All-Star roster as 'special selections' originally appeared on NBC Sports Chicago
+Pujols, Cabrera named to All-Star roster as 'special selections' originally appeared on NBC Sports Washington

 Albert Pujols and Miguel Cabrera are headed back to the Midsummer Classic.